ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 -- Compilation Error! --
 ```

-If this happens, run the OpenGOAL Launcher.
+If this happens, follow these instructions.
 If you are using a PAL version of the game, you should skip these instructions and follow `Special PAL Instructions` below.

 - Run the OpenGOAL Launcher (if you had it open before, close it and reopen it).
 - Click the Jak and Daxter logo on the left sidebar, then click `Advanced`, then click `Open Game Data Folder`.
 Copy the `iso_data` folder from this directory.
 - Back in the OpenGOAL Launcher, click the Jak and Daxter logo on the left sidebar.
-- Click `Features` in the bottom right corner, then click `Mods`, then under `Available Mods`, click `ArchipelaGOAL`.
+- Click `Features` in the bottom right corner, then click `Mods`, then under `Installed Mods`, click `ArchipelaGOAL`.
 - In the bottom right corner, click `Advanced`, then click `Open Game Data Folder`.
 - Paste the `iso_data` folder you copied earlier.
 - Back in the OpenGOAL Launcher, click the Jak and Daxter logo on the left sidebar.
-- Click `Features` in the bottom right corner, then click `Mods`, then under `Available Mods`, click `ArchipelaGOAL`.
+- Click `Features` in the bottom right corner, then click `Mods`, then under `Installed Mods`, click `ArchipelaGOAL`.
 - In the bottom right corner, click `Advanced`, then click `Compile`.

 ### The Text Client Says "The <gk/goalc> process has died"